JuliaVTK/WriteVTK.jl/README.md

 ## Paraview Data (PVD) file format

 A `pvd` file is a collection of VTK files, typically for holding results at different time steps in a simulation.
-A `pvd` file is initialized with:
+A `pvd` file is initialised with:

 ``` julia
 pvd = paraview_collection("my_pvd_file")